 Here is my list of films (not documentaries) that feature engineers as characters to inspire your choice of viewing – and reflect on how engineers are depicted in the media.
-We don’t get as much coverage as police detectives, lawyers, doctors, or serial criminals, but let’s see if we can add to these twelve engineers in the movies.
+We don’t get as much coverage as police detectives, lawyers, doctors, or serial criminals, but let’s see if we can add to this list of engineers – fictional or historical drama – in the movies.

 In 2000, I wrote about civil engineers in fiction (copies are still available!) and in 2005 I funded a one-off prize for the most favourable representation of a civil engineer in fiction – shared by Robert Harris for his book Pompeii, (though he never claimed it!) and the computer programming team behind Lara Croft, Tomb Raider Legends, who created a woman civil engineer as Lara’s sidekick in the Amazon rainforest.
 I gave a runners-up prize to David Lindsley for his book ‘Far Point’ and he has continued writing.
 The premise was that if we had more engineers as characters in books, film, TV drama, sit-coms – any media outlet would do – we’d find it easier to recruit to the profession.
 It’s still very rare to find an engineer as a fictional character.
 I’d like to know of others we can add to the list and perhaps we can spread the word.

 There’s plenty of scope for conflict, hubris, catharsis, despair and joy in engineering.
 Budding scriptwriters and authors take note!